 CLINICAL ACTIVITY, GOALS AND OBJECTIVES

 At the end of the rotation, the student will present a log of clinical activity to the preceptor and a write up of one treatment case.
 The Rotation Director will collect data from the supervising physician and other medical team members and complete a written evaluation of the student that is reflective of the student’s academic competence, procedural proficiency and professional attributes.
 The standard medical school form from the student’s medical school will be used.
-If school requires a log, the student may keep the clinical case log in the format required by the school and give me a duplicate copy
+If the school requires a log, the student may keep the clinical case log in the format required by the school and give the Rotation Director a duplicate copy.

 1. Incognito, David Eagleman, Vintage Books, Random House, 2012

 2. How Doctors Think, Jerome Groopman, Houghton Mifflin, 2008